 What’s Got You Trapped?

-They trapped in roles, routines, and relationships that no longer reflect who you are—or who you’re becoming because they’ve been trained to override their instincts and call it being responsible.
+We stay in roles, routines, and relationships that no longer reflect who we are — or who we’re becoming — because we’ve been trained to override our instincts and call it maturity.

 The 4 Trap Archetypes: Which One Has Been Running Your Life?